samig59/glpk_fp/README.md

 How to compile and run the examles:

-  1. Compile the glpk_fp.f90 module:
+  1. Compile the needed module(s), for instance, the glpk_fp.f90 module:
      $gfortran -c glpk_fp.f90

   2. Compile the example, for instance, model_ex_p.f90: